 The pharmacy's services are easy to access.
 And it manages and provides them safely.
 It gets its medicines from recognised sources, stores them appropriately and carries out regular checks to help make sure that they are in good condition.
-The pharmacy team carry out additional checks before they supply higher-risk medicines to make sure they are suitable, and that people know how to take them.
+Members of the pharmacy team identify patients who take higher-risk medicines.
+Then they check that the medicines are still suitable and give people advice about taking them.

 Access to the pharmacy was level via a single door and was suitable for wheelchair users.
 There was also wheelchair access to the consultation room.
-Pharmacy practice leaflets gave information about the services offered.
-There was also information available on the website.
+Pharmacy practice leaflets gave information about the services offered and the opening hours.
+Information was also available on the website.
 Pharmacy staff were able to list and explain the services provided by the pharmacy.
-The pharmacy opening hours were displayed and a range of leaflets provided information about various healthcare topics.
+If the pharmacy did not provide a particular service staff were able to refer patients using a signposting folder.
+A range of leaflets provided information about various healthcare topics.

 The pharmacy had a delivery service.
 Deliveries were segregated after their accuracy check and logged onto an electronic delivery management system.
-An electronic device was used to obtain signatures from the recipient to confirm delivery.
+The driver used an electronic device to obtain an electronic signature to confirm receipt.
 Unsuccessful deliveries would be returned to the pharmacy and a card posted through the letterbox indicating the pharmacy had attempted a delivery.
 CDs were recorded on a separate delivery sheet for individual patients and a signature was obtained to confirm receipt.

 The pharmacy team initialled dispensed by and checked by boxes on dispensing labels to provide an audit trail.
 They used dispensing baskets to separate individual patients' prescriptions to avoid items being mixed up.
 The baskets were colour coded to help prioritise dispensing.
 Owing slips were in use to provide an audit trail if the full quantity could not be immediately supplied.
 Dispensed medicines awaiting collection were kept on a collection shelf using a numerical retrieval system.
 Prescription forms were retained, and stickers were used to clearly identify when fridge or CD safe storage items needed to be added.
 Staff were seen to confirm the patient's name and address when medicines were handed out.
-A number of bags were stored on the floor, which may increase the risk of the medicines becoming damaged.

 Schedule 3 and 4 CDs were highlighted so that staff could check prescription validity at the time of supply.
-High-risk medicines (such as warfarin, lithium and methotrexate) were also highlighted and patients were referred to the pharmacist for counselling.
-The staff were aware of the risks associated with the use of valproate during pregnancy.
+High-risk medicines (such as warfarin, lithium and methotrexate) were also highlighted and patients who were counselled on their latest results and this was recorded on their PMR.
+Members of the pharmacy team were aware of the risks associated with the use of valproate during pregnancy.
 Educational material was available to hand out when the medicines were supplied.
-The pharmacist said she would speak to any patients who were at risk to make them aware of the pregnancy prevention programme, and this would be recorded on their PMR.
+The pharmacist said he would speak to any patients who were at risk to make sure they were aware of the pregnancy prevention programme, which would be recorded on their PMR.

 Some prescriptions were dispensed by an automated hub as part of the company's off-site dispensing (OSD) programme.
 Patients gave consent when they signed up to the repeat prescription service.
 Prescriptions for the hub were labelled electronically at the pharmacy by staff who had been specifically trained to label OSD prescriptions.
-The pharmacist was then required to complete accuracy check of the labels and a clinical check on the items.
+The pharmacist was then required to complete an accuracy check of the labels and a clinical check on the items.
 The information was then transmitted to the hub for the medicines to be dispensed.
 Some items could not be dispensed by the hub, including items out of stock, not stocked, or CD and fridge items.
 The process was auditable by use of a personal log in to identify who had labelled the prescription and who performed the accuracy check.